 When I'm alone often people can't tell whether I'm a believer or not, but when we are in a group it is very easy to tell.

 Let's take for instance, an example of a restaurant.
-In front of the restaurant there stands a group of people holding a bottle of Coca-Cola.
-And beside that restaurant there is a bar, and in front of that bar there stand a group of people holding a bottle of liquor. you find out that these are genuine believers and these people are citizens of the kingdom of hell. those people to the kingdom of God, belong to the kingdom of satan. on their way to heaven, on their way to hell.
-It only takes a moment when we are together in a group.
+In front of the restaurant there stands a group of people holding a bottle of Coca-Cola talking about God.
+And beside that restaurant there is a bar, and in front of that bar there stand a group of people holding a bottle of liquor cursing.
+Quickly you find out that these are two very different groups.
+One group are genuine believers and these other people are citizens of the kingdom of hell.
+One group of those people belong to the kingdom of God, the others belong to the kingdom of satan.
+One group is on their way to heaven, the other group is on their way to hell.
+It only takes a moment to discern when we are together in a group.

 Christ's idea was to have spiritual communities.
 Let us take an example of the communities, and how that functions separately from society.

 We'll take a look at a hospital.
-In a hospital you have the important people, usually men by large in white and along with them there are women with and helping people.
+In a hospital you have the important people, usually men by and large in white coats and along with them there are women with a uniform and helping people.
 A hospital has a director, has an administrator; it has a caretaker; it has a cleaning person.
-All these people work together, and it's totally different the society.
+All these people work together, and it's a totally different the society.
 Everybody knows that that place is a special place where they do a special thing — helping healing people.

 Another community would be a community like a University.
-In a university you have a similar situation, you have a director, administrator, caretaker, you have some very important people, maybe with nice beards, standing behind desks like I'm doing right now, giving beautiful lectures.
+In a university you have a similar situation, you have a director, administrator, caretaker, and you have some very important people, maybe with nice beards, standing behind desks like I'm doing right now, giving beautiful lectures.
 And yes, you have other people too.
-Sometimes you see some of these people in the evening standing under a light pol.
+Sometimes you see some of these people in the evening standing under a light pole.
 Usually you see a man and a woman, they have their book under their arms.
-They're not studying--no--they are doing something completely different under that light pol.
+They're not studying--no--they are doing something completely different under that light pole.
 But they belong to the community of the university.
 And the community functions together and works together and has a goal to accomplish, and that's what they do.

 You're beginning to get the idea of what Jesus Christ had in mind for His church, — to be functioning together like that.
 A community which functions completely separate from, and yet within society.